selwynpolit/d9book/book/general.md

   }
 ```

-In the `submitForm()` we start the timer, do some work and then stop the timer and report the result like this:
+In `submitForm()` we start the timer, do some work and then stop the timer and report the result like this:

 ```php
 public function submitForm(array &$form, FormStateInterface $form_state) {